JORGEBAYUELO/VirtualHomeNetwork/README.md

 ![Screenshot From 2025-01-21 12-26-59](https://github.com/user-attachments/assets/a0765594-6c3d-4ef8-b24f-af8219dbccf7)

-**Specify the disk capacity, for this case we are going with the minimum size recommended.**
+**Specify the disk capacity.
+For this case, I'm going with the minimum size recommended.**

 ![Screenshot From 2025-01-21 12-28-03](https://github.com/user-attachments/assets/01b24cfd-68b1-405b-ad6e-e4e5f80ce8a3)

-**This is how the initial configuration will look like for the server VM.**
+**This is how the initial configuration will look like for the Router VM.**

 ![Screenshot From 2025-01-21 12-32-20](https://github.com/user-attachments/assets/02984db2-567f-445e-ace8-e3ba4a94e409)

-**After the initial configuration for the server VM.
+**After the initial configuration for the Router VM.
 Go to the Virtual Network Editor in VMware and add a new network (vmnet2).**

 ![Screenshot From 2025-01-21 12-32-38](https://github.com/user-attachments/assets/cab9b05c-e70a-4d49-b9d8-b9518205f3a1)